Abbasid revolution: Aftermath

-The victors desecrated the tombs of the Umayyads in Syria, sparing only that of Umar II, and most of the remaining members of the Umayyad family were tracked down and killed.
-When Abbasids declared amnesty for members of the Umayyad family, eighty gathered in Jaffa to receive pardons and all were massacred.

 In the immediate aftermath, the Abbasids moved to consolidate their power against former allies now seen as rivals.
-Five years after the revolution succeeded, Abu Muslim was accused of heresy and treason by the second Abbasid caliph al-Mansur.
+Five years after the revolution succeeded, Abu Muslim was accused of heresy and treason by the second Abbasid caliph Abu Ja'far al-Mansur.
 Abu Muslim was executed at the palace in 755 despite his reminding al-Mansur that it was he (Abu Muslim) who got the Abbasids into power, and his travel companions were bribed into silence.
 Displeasure over the caliph's brutality as well as admiration for Abu Muslim led to rebellions against the Abbasid Dynasty itself throughout Khorasan and Kurdistan.

 Although Shi'ites were key to the revolution's success, Abbasid attempts to claim orthodoxy in light of Umayyad material excess led to continued persecution of Shi'ites.
+Al-Mansur's son, al-Mahdi (775–785), formally declared that al-Abbas himself was the Imam, thus abandoning the claim that Imamah was transferred through the Alids.
+To further underline his credibility, he took the title al-Mahdi.
 On the other hand, non-Muslims regained the government posts they had lost under the Umayyads.
 Jews, Nestorian Christians, Zoroastrians and even Buddhists were re-integrated into a more cosmopolitan empire centered around the new, ethnically and religiously diverse city of Baghdad.

 The Abbasids were essentially puppets of secular rulers starting from 945, though their rule over Baghdad and its surroundings continued until 1258 when the Mongols sacked Baghdad, while their lineage as nominal caliphs lasted until 1517, when the Ottomans conquered Egypt (the seat of the Abbasid caliphate after 1258) and claimed the caliphate for themselves.
 The period of actual, direct rule by the Abbasids lasted almost exactly two-hundred years.

 One grandson of Hisham ibn Abd al-Malik, Abd ar-Rahman I, survived and established a kingdom in Al-Andalus (Moorish Iberia) after five years of travel westward.
 Over the course of thirty years, he ousted the ruling Fihrids and resisted Abbasid incursions to establish the Emirate of Córdoba.
 This is considered an extension of the Umayyad Dynasty, and ruled from Cordoba from 756 until 1031.